AdobeDocs/mix-modeler.en/help/models/scoring-data.md

 ---
 title: Scoring data
-description: Learn how a model's scoring data in Mix Modeleris are persisted.
+description: Learn how a model's scoring data in Mix Modeler is persisted.
 feature: Models
 ---